tppham/android-secure-s3-sync/docs/README.txt

   - loading up the current local contacts
   - loading up a stored copy of the contacts as of last synch
-  - loading up a reomte copy of the contacts
+  - loading up a remote copy of the contacts
   - merging all three contact lists onto a single list, matched up as best as possible.
   - for each contact in the list synch it by: